wizz-cmd/markdown-cv/index.md

 *Technology, Munich, Germany*<br/>
 Market research and trends analysis based on 3rd party analyst data and Deloitte’s point of view; as-is analysis of the client's current Cyber Security services portfolio and respective fit/gap analysis against identified trends; realignment of the Cyber Security services portfolio and respective roadmap

 ### Business Continuity Management
-`2015/05 - 2016/12`
-**Program Manager and SME Business Continuity Management**<br/> *Life Sciences, Leverkusen, Germany*<br/>
-Impact study of a wide area power outage in Germany’s Rhine-Ruhr metropolitan area on the global value chain of blockbuster products including life-saving medicines (*medically necessary drug products*)
--	Value Chain analysis and scenario simulations
--	Adaption of existing Business Impact Analysis methodology to the requirements of a global end-to-end process
--	Impact assessments along all steps of the value chains
--	Business process redesign to implement successful practices for future roll-out to all medically necessary or economically significant products
--	CxO report and presentation

-### Business Continuity Management
 `2012/02 - 2015/06`